pravega/pravega/documentation/src/docs/reader-group-design.md

 Given this information:

  - A new Reader can infer which segments are available to read from.
 (By virtue of it being absent from the state).
- - Merging segments becomes easy, because the last Reader to reach the end of its pre-merge segment knows it can freely take ownership of the new segment.
+ - Dealing with a segment being merged becomes easy, because the last reader to reach the end of its pre-merge segment knows it can freely take ownership of the new segment.
  - Readers can see their relative load and how they are progressing relative to the other Readers in their group and can decide to transfer segments if things are out of balance.
  - This allows Readers to take action directly to ensure all the events are read without the need for some external tracker.

 ## Reader Group APIs

-The external APIs to manage Reader Groups could be added to the `StreamManager` object.
+The external APIs to manage Reader Groups could be added to the `ReaderGroupManager` object.
 It consist of:

 ```
     ReaderGroup createReaderGroup(String name, Stream stream, ReaderGroupConfig config);